dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/working-with-batched-data/wrapping-database-modifications-within-a-transaction-vb.md

 uid: web-forms/overview/data-access/working-with-batched-data/wrapping-database-modifications-within-a-transaction-vb
 title: "Wrapping Database Modifications within a Transaction (VB) | Microsoft Docs"
 author: rick-anderson
 description: "This tutorial is the first of four that looks at updating, deleting, and inserting batches of data.
-In this tutorial we learn how database transactions allow..." ms.author: riande ms.date: 06/26/2007 ms.assetid: 7d821db5-6cbb-4b38-af14-198f9155fc82
+In this tutorial we learn how database transactions allow...
+(VB)" ms.author: riande ms.date: 06/26/2007 ms.assetid: 7d821db5-6cbb-4b38-af14-198f9155fc82